-A simple custard-style gluten free macaroni and cheese that’s made ridiculously easy in the slow cooker.
-It’s even easier than the boxed kind, since you don’t even have to boil the pasta!
+A simple custard-style crock pot gluten free macaroni and cheese that’s made ridiculously easy without a stove.
+It’s even easier than the boxed kind since you don’t even have to boil the pasta!

 I went from exactly zero slow cookers to two slow cookers in the space of one year.
 We’ve talked about this before, but I just didn’t get them.
 You know?

 First of all, I’m more hare than tortoise.
 Slow and steady isn’t generally my thing (unless I’m letting gluten free bread rise because the payoffs are tremendous).
 Whenever readers asked me about slow cookers, I would always try to steer them in the direction of pressure cookers (see GFOAS Quick & Easy for more on that).

 Second of all, I was really pretty sure that slow cookers made everything into a single, mushy consistency.
 If you wanted some texture to your food, well slow cookers were just not the way to go.

 Along with this ridiculously easy, cheesy, slow cooker gluten free macaroni and cheese, I’m eatin’ some crow.
 Long live the slow cooker!

 I have made this recipe many, many times at this point.
 I was sold after the first, nearly-failed attempt, though, since I simply could taste its potential.
 And my family adored failure after failure.

 This is not a smooth, stove-top-style macaroni and cheese.
 It’s a custard-style gluten free macaroni and cheese, and it happens in the most effortless way possible.